File system: Fragmentation

-As a file system creates, modifies and deletes files, the underlying storage representation may become fragmented.
+As a file system creates, modifies, and deletes files, the underlying storage representation may become fragmented.
 Files and the unused space between files will occupy allocation blocks that are not contiguous.

 A file becomes fragmented if space needed to store its content cannot be allocated in contiguous blocks.
 Free space becomes fragmented when files are deleted.

 Fragmentation is invisible to the end user and the system still works correctly.
 However, this can degrade performance on some storage hardware that works better with contiguous blocks such as hard disk drives.
 Other hardware such as solid-state drives are not affected by fragmentation.

 Access control

 A file system often supports access control of data that it manages.

 The intent of access control is often to prevent certain users from reading or modifying certain files.

-Access control can also restrict access by program in order to ensure that data is modified in a controlled way.
+Access control can also restrict access by program to ensure that data is modified in a controlled way.
 Examples include passwords stored in the metadata of the file or elsewhere and file permissions in the form of permission bits, access control lists, or capabilities.
-The need for file system utilities to be able to access the data at the media level to reorganize the structures and provide efficient backup usually means that these are only effective for polite users but are not effective against intruders.
+The need for file system utilities to be able to access the data at the media level to reorganize the structures and provide efficient backup usually means that these are only effective for polite users, but are not effective against intruders.

 Methods for encrypting file data are sometimes included in the file system.
 This is very effective since there is no need for file system utilities to know the encryption seed to effectively manage the data.
 The risks of relying on encryption include the fact that an attacker can copy the data and use brute force to decrypt the data.
 Additionally, losing the seed means losing the data.